danfitz/gitbookReads/dont-make-me-think-revisited-a-common-sense-approach-to-web-usability.md

 >
 >  Left to their own devices, Web teams aren’t notoriously successful at making decisions about usability questions.
 Most teams end up spending a lot of precious time rehashing the same issues over and over.
  *(50.00000%)*

 **_Highlight_**

-> All of us who work on Web sites have one thing in common—we’re also Web users.
-And like all Web users, we tend to have strong feelings about what we like and don’t like about Web sites. *(50.00000%)*

-**_Highlight_**